 DISCUSSION

-In the oral acute toxicity study (Table 1), it was found that there was no sign of toxicity or mortality observed at doses of 300 mg/kg and 2000 mg/kg of administered FLJ, RH, MFLJ and EAFH, within two weeks of LD50 study, and thus LD50 was not determined or calculated for FLJ, RH, MFLJ and EAFH administered to rats in this study.
+In the oral acute toxicity study it was found that there was no sign of toxicity or mortality observed at doses of 300 mg/kg and 2000 mg/kg of administered FLJ, RH, MFLJ and EAFH, within two weeks of LD50 study, and thus LD50 was not determined or calculated for FLJ, RH, MFLJ and EAFH administered to rats in this study.
 This implied that the LD50 value would be higher than 2000 mg/kg body weight.
 Based on the Globally Harmonized System of Classification and Labelling of chemicals (GHSCLC), FLJ, RH, MFLJ and EAFH at 2000 mg/kg body weight may be classified as Category 516.The safety of FLJ, RH, MFLJ and EAFH in this study is confirmed by recent studies, which reported that theLD50 of honey was up to 5000 mg/kg for two days4, and lime juice was up to 5000 mg/kg for 14 days12.In the course of this study, administration of FLJ, RH, MFLJ and EAFH does not cause any observable abnormal physical toxicological symptoms such as loss of fur, diarrhea, sleep, aggressiveness, fatigue, coma or mortality.
 For EAFH, this observation is consistent with the studies of Samat et al.22 and Suhana et al.23, who both reported that 2000 mg/kg dose of Gelam and Acacia honey administered to rats did not result in any toxicological signs.
 However, for MFLJ, the report of Obiajulu et al.24 does not agree with the observation of this study.
 In their report, rats which received dose of 60 and 100 ml/kg showed signs of toxicity and eventually, resulted in mortality.
 Meanwhile, 300 and 2000 mg/kg MFLJ were administered to rats in this study, which was far higher than that of Obiajulu et al.24 and no mortality was recorded.
 The conferred safety on EAFH and MFLJ could be due to the anti-toxicity, anti-inflammatory and antioxidant property of flavonoids in the MFLJ flavonoids rich fraction8.

-During the LD50 study (Table 2), the body weight of rats administered FLJ, RH, MFLJ and EAFH was not adversely affected.
+During the LD50 study, the body weight of rats administered FLJ, RH, MFLJ and EAFH was not adversely affected.
 Judging from the last day of the study, rats significantly (p < 0.05) gained weight, compared to control in all 300 mg/kg dose and significantly (p < 0.05) decreased in weight compared to control in all 2000 mg/kg dose of FLJ, RH, MFLJ and EAFH administered.
 However, on the contrary, Zulkhairi et al.25 reported that in either dose case, there was no significant (p < 0.05) change in body weight of rats in their acute toxicity study.The body weight of HFD-obese treated rats was significantly (p <0.05) reducedcompared with the HFD-obese rats (AOI), as seen in Figures1 and 2 and there was significant (p <0.05) increase of body weight in MFLJ and EAFH treated rats compared with control.
 Again, the studies of Samat et al.22 and Suhana et al.23 supported this observation, were Gelam and Acacia honey were observed to increase the body weight of rats when test group was compared with normal control group.
 The gain in body weight could be attributive to the fact that honey is a rich source of amino acids and other nutrients, which could support buildup of body mass22.